 Nell has taught me well and I decided to get a Pothos as my first houseplant.
 Six months later, my dear Pothos is still going strong.
 If you’re new to the plant world then starting with this trailing houseplant will boost your confidence.

-For a plant with a soft leaf, Pothos are actually very tough.
+For a plant with a soft leaf, Pothos is actually very tough.
 1 of their common names is Devil’s Ivy, because when growing in nature they can reach heights of 50′ and are hard to get control.
-They prefer bright indirect light but can handle low light conditions, bad air circulation and forgetful owners like me.
+They prefer bright indirect light, but can handle low light conditions, bad air circulation and forgetful owners like me.

 Nell picking out a gorgeous Golden Pothos at the Los Angeles Flower Market

-# 2 Pothos are very easy to find
+2.)
+Pothos are very easy to find.

 No need to go on a scavenger hunt for this plant.
-I got mine at the Home Depot.
+I got mine at Home Depot.
 I’ve also seen them at Lowe’s as well as in groceries store like Vons or Trader Joes and at our farmers market.
 You can find them online at Amazon.
 I haven’t ever gotten any plants shipped but I know that people do with great success.

-Do you have friend with a Pothos?
+Do you have a friend with a Pothos?
 I bet they’d be willing to give you a stem or 2 to propagate so you can start your own plant.
 Below you’ll find how easy it is to do.

 No need to break the bank with this plant!
 I got mine at a very good size filled with trails for less than $10.
 I was also looking into the ZZ Plant, another super easy to care for houseplant, but it’s more than triple the price.
 The low cost is very appealing and everyone can succeed with this trailing beauty.